 The main burn (or river) running through the hamlet of Strachan is the Feugh.
 The word Feugh, some suggest, is similar to the word Fiddich, derived from the Gaelic word Fiadh/Féidh - which is a generic word for deer.
 The cartographer Timothy Pont renders the name Feugh as Feuich (c.
 1583x1614).
 Remember, in Gaelic the 'f' disappears in the genitive.

 The Gaelic word for 'river' is Abhainn.
-There are a few Gaelic pronunciations, but the one commonly used in the Royal Deeside is /awn/ like lawn.
+There are a few Gaelic pronunciations for this word, but the one commonly used in the Royal Deeside is /awn/ like lawn.

 The first charters and grants pertaining to Strachan of that Ilk seems to support this thesis of a three syllable word: Stradhehhan (c.
 1189x95), Stratheuchin (c.
 1203x14), Stradhehin (c.
 1222), Strahechyn (c.
 1219x25), Strathechin (c.
 1225x39), and Stratheihan (c.
 1230).

-Additionally, the main heraldic achievement used in Strachan armorial bearings dating back to at least 1309 is also a stag, and one doubts this could be merely a coincidence.
+If further confirmation were needed, the main heraldic achievement used in Strachan armorial bearings dating back to at least 1309 is a stag or hart (a male deer).

 Mormaer of the Mearns

-Strachan was located on the northern border within the Pictish kingdom of Circind, which was the Water of the Dee.
+Strachan was located on the northern border within the Pictish kingdom of Circind, which boarders the Water of the Dee to the south.

 In 1094, the Mormaer of the Mearns, Máel Petair, murdered King Duncan II, and his lands (including Strachan and Durris) are believed to have been confiscated by King Duncan's brother and successor, King Edgar of Scotland.